robbiesh/hasty/readme.md

 # Hasty

-Hasty is a fast, simple, self-contained starter for building a low-JS Shopify store.
+Hasty is a simple, low-JS, transferable starter for building a Shopify store.

+Why use Hasty?

+1. Scores 100 on Google Pagespeed Insights.
-Because Shopify stores can change hands between developers quite a bit, Hasty is built to contain all the build files within Shopify's assets folder.
-When a new developer picks up a Hasty-built project, they can just download the theme directly from the store, run the below commands to compile the JS and CSS, and they're off to the races.
+2. Built to contain all the build files within Shopify's assets folder – so when a new developer picks up a Hasty-built project, they can download the theme directly from the store, run the below commands to compile the JS and CSS, and make changes to the site.
+No need to transfer repos.
+3. Uses TailwindCSS (:raised_hands:), and has responsive skeletons built for most of Shopify's templates.

+This is very much a work-in-progress.
+Here are a few things on my to-do list:

+- [ ] Custom note option on product
+- [ ] Custom note option on cart
+- [ ] Contact form
+- [ ] Gift card
+- [ ] Modal
+- [ ] Quickview
+- [ ] AJAX cart
+- [ ] ADA compliance

+I'm still on the fence about the JS setup, so that may change slightly.

 ## Commands